JacksonBurns/fastsolv/paper/paper.md

 \end{tabular}
 \end{table}

 The baseline model performance on all four datasets are summarized below.
 We observe strong extrapolation within the Vermeire dataset, with nearly identical error on the validation ($\text{RMSE} = 0.73$) and solute hold-out test set ($\text{RMSE} = 0.71$).
 However, when extrapolating to the solutes in the Boobier dataset, we observe much worse performance, with $\text{RMSE} = 1.67$ for solubility in acetone, $\text{RMSE} = 1.55$ for solubility in benzene, and $\text{RMSE} = 1.45$ for solubility in ethanol.
-This poor performance is not surprising, given that the solute diversity (1440 unique solutes) in the Boobier presents a difficult extrapolatory task.
+This poor performance is not surprising, given that the solute diversity (1440 unique solutes) in the Boobier presents a difficult extrapolation task.

 *add table caption and label
 \begin{table}[]